-- All documents in the BT Archives are made available only on condition that none should be reproduced or published until permission has been obtained from BT Archives who will advise on copyright, reproduction fees and appropriate forms of acknowledgement
+- All our documents are made available only on condition that none should be reproduced or published until we have given permission and advised on copyright, reproduction fees and appropriate forms of acknowledgement

-- Photocopies are provided at the discretion of the BT Archives and are subject to copyright restrictions.
-A form will require completion before commencing any photocopying
+- Photocopies are provided at our discretion and are subject to copyright restrictions.
+You will be asked to complete a form before undertaking any photocopying

 - Customers may undertake their own copying after first checking any copyright restrictions, or that the required items are not too fragile to be copied